zyl200846/full-reimplementation-of-unet/README.md

 * tqdm==4.32.1
 * numpy==1.16.4

-Note: it is bettern to create a virtual environment in case there are conflicts between different projects.
+Note: it is better to create a virtual environment in case there are conflicts between different projects.